The State of Iowa provides health and dental coverage to eligible State retirees.

 If you are the policyholder and drop the State of Iowa health and/or dental coverage, there is no provision for rejoining the group at a later date.

-A State retiree enrolled in the Group Program F or Group Program N can drop the State’s Medicare Part D plan and elect the State’s Medicare Part D plan at a future Enrollment and Change period.
+A State retiree enrolled in the Group Program F or Group Program N can drop the State’s Medicare Part D plan and elect the State’s Medicare Part D plan at a future Open Enrollment period.

-Retirees have an annual Enrollment and Change period which begins in October through December 7.
+Retirees have an annual Open Enrollment period which begins in October through December 7.

 - You can change your health plan.